-"Our mission is to provide a holistic approach to treating women with gynecologic cancers," says Dr. Robert Bristow, director of UC Irvine’s Ovarian Cancer Center and an internationally respected expert in ovarian cancer treatment, including robotic surgery.
+"Our mission is to provide a holistic approach to treating women with gynecologic cancers," says Dr. Robert Bristow, director of the UCI Health Ovarian Cancer Center and an internationally respected expert in ovarian cancer treatment, including robotic surgery.

 "We combine our clinical and research expertise to develop an individual treatment plan for each patient," adds Bristow, who serves as director of gynecologic oncology services for the Chao Family Comprehensive Cancer Center and UC Irvine Medical Center.
 "Our goal is to maximize a woman’s chances for survival as well as her quality of life during and after treatment."

 Cancer of the endometrium, the lining of the uterus, is the most common of the reproductive system cancers, and it is strongly associated with obesity.
 Often called the silent killer, ovarian cancer is the eighth most common of all cancers, but it is the fifth leading cause of cancer death.
 For all the gynecologic cancers, the earlier the tumor is detected and treated, the more effective the result.
 At the cancer center, an integrated team of gynecologic oncologists, medical oncologists, surgical oncologists, radiation specialists and oncology nurses all work together to provide compassionate, state-of-the-art care.